Mxolisi2285/BlueSkyWeatherApplication/README.md

 BlueSky Weather Application

 BlueSky is a Spring Boot application that allows users to fetch, view, and store weather information for different cities.
-It integrates with the OpenWeatherMap API to retrieve live weather data and persists it in an H2 in-memory database.
-The application features a Thymeleaf frontend, allowing users to interact with the system through forms and tables.
+It integrates with the OpenWeatherMap API to retrieve live weather data and stores it in an H2 in-memory database.
+The application includes a Thymeleaf frontend for dynamic interaction and displays weather history in a user-friendly format.

 Features

-Fetch live weather data from OpenWeatherMap API and store it in the database.
+Fetch live weather data from OpenWeatherMap and save it to the database.

 View full weather history for a city, sorted by most recent records.